AdamJChen/adamjchen.github.io/index.md

      height="300"
   />

-Thank you for visiting my site!
+Welcome to my personl website!
+I'm using this site as a bit of a portfolio for geeky, engineering stuff.

 I'm a Master's student in Systems Engineering at the Univeristy of Arizona, and I love intelligent, complex systems that interface with the physical world.
 I'm an aspiring smart maufacturing engineering, and I'm passionate about the 4th Industrial Revolution.

 ### A Little About my Journey 🚀: